-You can take your deferred benefits anytime between age 55 and 75.
+You can take your deferred benefits anytime between age 55 (this will increase from age 55 to 57 from 6 April 2028) and 75.

 If you take your pension before your Normal Pension Age (NPA), your pension may be reduced as it is being paid early.
 Similarly, if you take your pension after your NPA it will increase, as it is being paid late.
 Your Normal Pension Age is the same as your State Pension Age (or age 65 for those with a SPA less than 65).